theonlyanil/pnsea/README.md

-# PYNSE - NSE Python API
+# PNSEA - Python NSE API

 ## Overview
-PYNSE is a Python library for fetching data from the National Stock Exchange of India (NSE).
+PNSEA is a Python library for fetching data from the National Stock Exchange of India (NSE).
 It provides easy access to stock market data, options chains, insider trading reports, mutual fund data, and more.

 ## Features
 - Fetch real-time equity data (CMP, historical data, market status, etc.).